 The Bank offers a wide range of financial products that can have a significant impact on consumers and end-users, both in terms of the benefits and risks involved.
 These include variable interest loans, which can become a financial burden when market fluctuations occur, high-risk investment products, which can generate substantial losses, and other complex financial instruments that require detailed understanding on the part of users.
-For example, certain lending products may lead to overindebtedness or financial difficulties for customers who are not fully aware of the repayment terms, associated costs or the risk of debt accumulation in the event of adverse economic circumstances.
+For example, certain lending products may lead to over-indebtedness or financial difficulties for customers who are not fully aware of the repayment terms, associated costs or the risk of debt accumulation in the event of adverse economic circumstances.
 In addition, the Bank provides services that may affect the privacy, data protection and rights of users, exposing them to risks related to the security of their financial information.
 Unauthorized access to data, misuse of personal information or cyber-attacks can compromise customers' financial security and undermine their confidence in the services provided.
+The Bank therefore ensures that end-users and consumers are informed in a transparent manner about the implications of these products and services and that strict cybersecurity measures and clear data protection policies are in place to prevent risks and ensure a safe and fair financial environment for all Bank customers.
+The Bank is committed to ensuring full transparency by providing clear and accessible information so that customers can understand in detail the full costs of financial products, the fees charged, the investment risks and the impact that financial decisions may have on their economic stability.
+This information is presented in simple, easy-to-understand language to prevent wrong choices that could lead to negative financial consequences.